Lizaa-sm/python_to_DS/README.md

 # Hi everyone!

+That's it, these are my summaries.
+I don't want to lose them, and I think it's only fair to allow those who need them to use them.

 In this repository, I’m sharing the basics of Python programming.
 Everything I’ve learned so far is being compiled into these summaries.